MStewGT/Intellect4Dummies/README.md

 ## Instructions

-Download folder and place in your ...\World of Warcraft\Interface\AddOns location.
+Download files and place in a ...\World of Warcraft\Interface\AddOns\Intellect4Dummies folder.